Legacy Garden in early April

 Water moves through many of the gardens and helps to create an environment apart from the hustle of everyday life in the city.

-Admission to the park was long free, but is now $3 for visitors 13 and over and $1 for visitors 6 to 12.
-Admission to the Arboretum is free on Tuesdays and one weekend in March and October.
+Admission to the park was free for many years, but is now $3 for visitors 13 and over and $1 for visitors 6 to 12.
+More recently admission to the Arboretum was free on Tuesdays, but the Arbortetum is no longer open on Tuesdays..

 copyright 2005-2023 by Keith Stokes